 Investment advisors are increasingly concerned that the buy-and-hold strategy may not work well going forward.
-After a seven-year bull market, stocks in 2016 reached the highest valuation since 2000 by several measures, while earnings for the S&P 500 are declining (see our blog for the latest updates).
-U.S. economic numbers have deteriorated in 2015-2016, and with the Fed preparing to hike interest rates, long-term bonds may present significant risks.
-In addition, because most investment markets appear to be overextended at the same time, traditional diversification may not mute portfolio downside well – as it didn't in 2008.
+After an eleven-year bull market, stocks reached the highest valuation since 1999-2000 by several measures, while earnings for the S&P 500 are declining (see our blog for the latest updates).
+At the same time, U.S. economic growth has slowed.
+With extremely low interest rates, long-term bonds may present significant risks as well.
+In addition, because most asset classes appear to be overextended at the same time, traditional diversification may not mute portfolio downside well – as it didn’t in 2008.
 Advisors and asset managers are turning to tactical management to supplement the traditional buy-and-hold, strategic asset allocation approach.

-Tactical asset allocation has been gaining traction in this decade.
+Tactical management has been gaining traction since the early 2010’s.
 Pensions & Investments reported in October of 2012 the results of a survey showing that the percentage of pension managers pursuing a combined “strategic and tactical” approach increased to 40% to 50% range from single-digit percentage ten years ago.
 Earlier that year, Forbes published a piece by Sean Hanlon, Chairman and CEO of Hanlon Investments, a large RIA, reporting how “tactical asset allocation can improve risk-adjusted returns.”

 Tactical asset allocation is a form of active management, just like security selection – see how it fits in the established CAPM/MPT framework.